jf-landkreis-karlsruhe/fotobox/README.md

 ```

 ## Run with docker
-Use the docker-compose.yml file to run the backend and frontend.
+Use the docker-compose.yml file in the deploy folder to run the backend and frontend.

 ### Backend
 ```sh